Make Social Media Work for Your Business

-For starters, the simple notion that social customer service is becoming more and more standard means that not offering this option may put your business at a competitive disadvantage.
-On the flip side however, businesses that are ahead of the curve can win points from their customers for being more accommodating and available.
-Social customer service can therefore help your marketing efforts by improving your company’s reputation.
+For starters, the simple notion that social customer service is becoming standard for most businesses means that not offering this option may put your business at a competitive disadvantage.
+On the flip side, however, businesses that are ahead of the curve can win points from their customers for being more accommodating and available.
+Social media customer service can, therefore, help your marketing efforts by improving your company’s reputation.

 However, you need to make sure that your employees are careful when it comes to customer data in these situations.
 While you can address certain issues on a social platform, there will likely come a time when your support staff should move the conversation to email, phone or another, more private venue.